bridgetownrb/bridgetown-cloudinary/README.md

 ## Installation

-If you're running Bridgetown v0.15 or later, you can install this plugin via an automation to guide you through the configuration:
+You can install this plugin via an automation to guide you through the configuration:

 ```shell
 bundle exec bridgetown apply https://github.com/bridgetownrb/bridgetown-cloudinary